Urban-Analytics-Technology-Platform/microsimulation/microsimulation-rs/README.md

 The implementation aims to be as close as possible to the original Python code, with the following changes:

-- **Queue algorithm**: Sampling of sets of unassigned people for a given set of conditions (e.g. MSOA, age) is implemented through a [Queue](src/queues.rs) type.
-This type maintains multiple queues of mapping keys such as `(MSOA, Age)` to queues of person IDs (type `PID`) that can be assigned, maintained in a `Vec<PID>`.
+- **Queue algorithm**: Sampling of sets of unassigned people for a given set of conditions (e.g. MSOA, age) is implemented through a [`Queues`](src/queues.rs#L63) type.
+This type maintains multiple queues of mapping keys such as `(MSOA, Age)` to queues of person IDs (`PID`) that can be assigned, maintained in a `Vec<PID>`.
 To ensure that no person is assigned more than once, a separate assigned set (type `HashSet<PID>`) is maintained.
 For a given `PID` a check is performed to ensure that the `PID` is not contained in the assigned set.
-- **New type pattern**: We make use of the [New Type Idiom](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) to enable function signatures to carry documentation as well as for compile-time checks for correct variable usage.
+- **New type pattern**: We make use of the [newtype pattern](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) to enable function signatures to carry documentation as well compile-time checks for correct variable usage.
 For example, the `struct MSOA(String)` and `struct OA(String)` types allow similar codes to be distinguished in their usage.
-- **Deterministic simulation**: random seeding is included throughout the simulation and can be set from the CLI
+- **Deterministic simulation**: random seeding is included throughout the simulation and can be set from the CLI.
-- **Logging**: We use [env_logger](https://crates.io/crates/env_logger) to log messages for info, warning, debug and error cases.
+- **Logging**: We use [env_logger](https://crates.io/crates/env_logger) to log messages distinguishing info, warning, debug and error cases.

 ## Benches

 Benchmarks can be run for `microsimulation-rs` using `cargo bench`.

-For comparison with the python version, we can run the assignment script:
+For comparison with the Python version, we can run the assignment script:

 ```
 # microsimulation